natebrennand/cpp_collections/README.md

 ----
 ## Streams

-The Stream class is used to represent potentially infinite sets of data.
+The Stream class is used to represent potentially infinite lists of data.
 This is a fairly common concept in functional programming languages but is rare in C++.
+Streams can be converted to finite Collections via the `take()` function.

 Observe the following example, again computing the sum of the numbers 1 to 100.